hpxmlwg/hpxml/guide/source/program_administrator/introduction.rst

 Draft: Standard for Home Energy Job Completion Data Collection with Energy Modeling Tools
-    This draft standard represents the minimum required data necessary to be captured by energy modeling tools to capture during a home energy retrofit and transfer by HPXML to Home Performance type programs.
+    This draft standard represents the minimum required data necessary to be captured by energy modeling tools to capture during a home energy upgrade and transfer by HPXML to Home Performance type programs.
 The standard is designed to promote consistency between programs and facilitate cost efficiency in the implementation of HPXML through alignment to a